Juan Tusquets Terrats: Life, influence and anti-semitism

-In 1933, Tusquets was invited by the international Anti-masonic Association to visit a newly established concentration camp - Dachau concentration camp.
-He commented they did it to show what we had to do in Spain.
-He claimed later to have been shocked by what he saw - 'at the time however the flow and intensity of his anti-Semitic and anti-Masonic publications did not abate.'
+In 1933, Tusquets was invited by the International Anti-masonic Association to visit a newly established concentration camp in southern Germany: Dachau.
+Afterward, he wrote, "they did it to show what we had to do in Spain."
+He later claimed to have been shocked by what he saw - 'at the time however the flow and intensity of his anti-Semitic and anti-Masonic publications did not abate.'

-Tusquets would come to have influence within the Spanish Right - and specifically over Franco - who enthusiastically devoured his antisemitic and anti-Masonic diatribes.
-Ramón Serrano Suñer, Franco's brother-in-law and right-hand man 1937-42 would later praise Tusquet's contribution to "the creation of the atmosphere which led to the national uprising".
+In his assessment of Tusquets, historian Paul Preston wrote "Tusquets would come to have influence within the Spanish Right and specifically over Franco, who enthusiastically devoured Tusquets' antisemitic and anti-Masonic diatribes."
+Ramón Serrano Suñer, Franco's brother-in-law and right-hand man, 1937-42 would later praise Tusquet's contribution to "the creation of the atmosphere which led to the national uprising".
 Tusquets was on the periphery of the military plot against the Republic further through his links with Catalan Carlists.
+Two of his brothers, Jaume and Manuel, were killed on 19 July 1939 during the initial coup attempt which led to the Spanish Civil War.
+Tusquets fled Republican-controlled Spain on a false Portuguese passport, eventually reaching Nationalist-controlled territory through France.

-When Tusquets finally became a collaborator of Franco in Burgos during the Civil War, his files on alleged Freemasons would provide an important part of the organisational infrastructure of the repression.
+When Tusquets finally became a collaborator of Franco and General Emilio Mola in Burgos during the Civil War, his files on alleged Freemasons would provide an important part of the organisational infrastructure of the repression.